georgejhunt/etg/etg_rfq.md

 * The display and output code, with thumbnails branching to detailed item information, is not appropriate for hand held devices, and needs to be replaced.

+####What does the new data entry screen require?
+* Button to begin assign the next available lot number.
+* Single lot.line data entry screen with each field set to maximum
+* A review lot screen with each item on its own line, with fields truncated if necessary, to fit 1280 pixel screen width.
+Each line must have a delete item button.